 If ByteDance fails to comply with or falls short of rules and transparency requirements, banning is a potential part of the European Union’s response.
 The red line, however, must be drawn based on the rule of law rather than geopolitical distrust.
 Paradoxically, the debate around TikTok’s global presence might finally create additional international pressure for more responsible behaviour from all social media platforms – regardless of their origins – and create a rights-respecting space for all users online.

 About the Author

 Nathalie van Raemdonck

-Nathalie van Raemdonck is an Associate Analyst at the EU Institute for Security Studies working on the EU Cyber Direct project.
-Prior to joining EUISS, Nathalie worked for the Centre for Cybersecurity Belgium and the Cyber Emergency Response Team, focusing on improving national capacity.
-Follow her on twitter @eilah_tan
+Nathalie van Raemdonck is a doctoral researcher at the Vrije Universiteit Brussels where she focuses on platform governance, the organic spread of misinformation and online radicalization.
+Prior to joining academia, she was an Associate Analyst at the EU Institute for Security Studies and worked at the Centre for Cybersecurity Belgium and the Cyber Emergency Response Team.
+Follow her on Twitter @eilah_tan